ReflectionHLE/ReflectionHLE/notes-restoration.md

 - VERSION.H is edited.
 Each project defines a version-identifier macro, which is used to let the preprocessor define a few macros used in the original codebase (like UPLOAD for the Apogee shareware release).
-- WOLFHACK.C and WHACK_A.ASM are removed from the Apogee and SOD demo projects.
+- WOLFHACK.C and WHACK_A.ASM are removed from all non-Activision projects.
 In addition, WL_TEXT.C is removed from the SOD demo project.
 - The list of objects in the SOD demo project (for linking purposes) is reordered: ID_IN precedes SIGNON.